aliroemhildt/rancidtomatillos/README.md

 - Add a search bar and filter options to main page
 - Show user's rating on movie card on home page
 - Use a database to store user ratings data so that it persists beyond one session.
-Our api data is stored in the Express server file, and due to Heroku limitations any new data does not persist after a user's session.
+Our API data is stored in the Express server file, and due to Heroku limitations, any new data does not persist after a user's session.
 - Refining the error handling on the login modal (hiding the error message when a user clicks back into the input, do not clear inputs, etc)
 - Add the ability for a user to delete their rating from a movie